JoshRDFI/free-genai-bootcamp-2025/visual-novel/docs/setup.md

 /app/db/visual_novel.db
 ```

-inside the Docker container, which is mapped to the path specified in the `SHARED_DB_PATH` environment variable.
+inside the Docker container, which is mapped to the shared database path.

 ### API Services Configuration

-The application communicates with various AI services through the opea-docker API Gateway.
-The base URL for these services is configured using the `OPEA_API_BASE_URL` environment variable.
+The application communicates with various AI services through the opea-docker containers.
+All service endpoints are configured in the `.env` file and automatically passed to the Docker containers.

 ## Troubleshooting